oatlog/oatlog/doc/report/main.typ

 In practice, Oatlog splits the canonicalization phase into computing the functional dependency fixed point using only FD indexes, then recreating all non-FD indexes.
-This relaxation of non-FD index consistency means those indexes are updated fewer times, which by itself is more efficient while also unlocking using a sorted list within the non-FD indexes, which is faster than having many small vectors or a dynamic BTree.
+This relaxation of non-FD index consistency means those indexes are updated fewer times, which by itself is more efficient.
+Additionally, rebuilding non-FD indexes less often increases the viability of using a sorted list rather than many small vectors or individually allocated BTree nodes, significantly reducing memory fragmentation.

 Concretely, canonicalization is as shown in @fig_impl_codegen_canonicalization_top implemented on top the three functions `update_begin`, `update` and `update_finalize`.